bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 ## Inserting records

-Inserting a single record by assigning value to all columns (except _identity_)
+Insert a single record by assigning values to all columns (except the identity column).

 ```sql
 INSERT INTO Product